voussoir/etiquette/README.md

 <details>
 <summary><strong>Running Etiquette CLI</strong></summary>

-- Run `python etiquette_cli.py` to launch the script.
+Run `python etiquette_cli.py` to launch the script.
 You should see a help message describing each of the commands.

-- Note: Do not `cd` into the frontends folder.
+Note: Do not `cd` into the frontends folder.
 Stay in the folder that contains your `_etiquette` database and specify the full path of the frontend launcher.

     Windows:
     D:\somewhere> python D:\Git\Etiquette\frontends\etiquette_cli.py

     Linux:
     /somewhere $ python /Git/Etiquette/frontends/etiquette_cli.py

-- In practice, I have a shortcut file on my PATH which runs this command.
+It is expected that you create a shortcut file or launch script so you don't have to type the whole filepath every time.

 </details>

 <details>
 <summary><strong>Running Etiquette Flask locally</strong></summary>

-- Run `python etiquette_flask_dev.py [port]` to launch the flask server.
+Run `python etiquette_flask_dev.py [port]` to launch the flask server.
 Port defaults to 5000 if not provided.

-- Note: Do not `cd` into the frontends folder.
+Note: Do not `cd` into the frontends folder.
 Stay in the folder that contains your `_etiquette` database and specify the full path of the frontend launcher.

     Windows:
     D:\somewhere> python D:\Git\Etiquette\frontends\etiquette_flask\etiquette_flask_dev.py 5001

     Linux:
     /somewhere $ python /Git/Etiquette/frontends/etiquette_flask/etiquette_flask_dev.py 5001

-- In practice, I have a shortcut file on my PATH which runs this command.
+It is expected that you create a shortcut file or launch script so you don't have to type the whole filepath every time.

 </details>